 monitoring of planning and children’s work

 lesson demonstrations and the sharing of good practice and continued training.

 The programme of study for the Nursery and Reception is set out in the EYFS Framework.
 Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shape, spaces and measures.

-The Programmes of study for mathematics are set out year by year for Key Stages 1 and 2 in the new National Curriculum (2014).
+The Programmes of study for mathematics are set out year by year for Key Stages 1 in the National Curriculum.
 The programmes of study are organised in a distinct sequence and structured into separate domains.
 Pupils should make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 By the end of each key stage, pupils are expected to know, apply and understand the methods, skills and processes specified in the relevant programme of study.

 Teaching and Learning